Autumn and winter are just around the corner. At this time of year, the weather deteriorates, so take a look at these indoor activities to try.

 There are so many puzzles and board games out there that you can easily find exactly the kind of product you are after.
 Plus, with the internet, it makes it easy for you to purchase them.
 Below are just some of the places you should look for both puzzles and board games.

 If you are looking for a special location to swim, then you should consider heading to the Thermae Bath Spa as it is home to an iconic rooftop pool that overlooks the city.
+It opened again on 1st September, having been closed due to Covid-19 restrictions, but there is reduced capacity due to social distancing so you will need to book ahead.

 As well as the open-air rooftop pool, there is the Minerva Bath, a Wellness Suite and a range of spa treatments that you can enjoy during your trip.

 If you’re looking after the grandchildren or just want to get out of the house, then another great indoor activity you can try in the autumn and winter months is visiting a museum.
+Due to social distancing guidelines, many museums now require you to book a timed slot ahead of your visit, even those which have free entry.

 There are thousands of museums across the UK that are full of historic artefacts, treasures, new technologies and historic works of art.
 You should look out for exhibits you and your relatives might enjoy, as well as temporary exhibitions that are being displayed over the winter months.
-For example, there is the Tutankhamun exhibition that will be coming to the Saatchi Gallery in London from November 2019 to May 2020.

 So, if you’re interested in world cultures, history, science or rural living, there’s something for everyone.